Updated on: November 27th, 2019 ~

 Filter your shower water

-This shower filter uses activated carbon and high-purity copper-zinc alloy to filter out chlorine, sulfur odor, arsenic, lead, mercury and various other impurities from your shower water.
+This shower filter uses a multi-stage health filter to eliminate unwanted and potentially toxic ingredients like chlorine, sulfur odor, arsenic, lead, mercury and various other impurities from your shower water.

 In case you aren’t aware, your skin is your body’s largest organ.
 And, your skin absorbs your shower water.
 So, if your shower water has dangerous chemicals and impurities in it (it most likely does), then your body will absorb those toxins too.